Applications close 5pm AEST, Wednesday 31 July 2019.

-The RACP awards International Grants to international medical graduates or specialists who intend to further their knowledge in fields of medical education and research.
+The RACP awards International Grants of up to $10,000 to medical graduates or specialists from outside Australia or New Zealand who intend to further their knowledge in fields of medical education and research:

-For international specialists to visit Australia and/or New Zealand to learn specific skills either at one or multiple centres
+- International specialists visiting Australia and/or New Zealand to learn specific skills either at one or multiple centres

-- Costs covering workshops or training courses run for international medical graduates or specialists overseas, which the RACP will fund in collaboration with an international institution
+- International medical graduates or international specialists attending workshops or training courses which the RACP will fund in collaboration with an international institution

 - The sponsor must be a Fellow of the RACP, its Divisions, Faculties and Chapters.